tasmota/docs/Visual-Studio-Code.md

 upload_speed = 115200
 ;upload_resetmethod = nodemcu
 ```
-Enable desired options in _platformio.ini_ for upload to your local OTA server like:
+Enable desired options in _platformio_override.ini_ for upload to your local OTA server like:
 ```
 ; *** Upload file to OTA server using HTTP upload_port = domus1:80/api/upload-arduino.php